shaunliew/cst435-assignment2/README.md

 Notes: the last command will restart your computer, make sure you save all of your works before run it.

-### Sudo Docker

-To solve the problem above, i use `sudo` command.
-Basically run the same thing as mentioned above just add `sudo` in front of all docker commands.
-This will solve the multicomputer connection problem.
-But it will bring to new problem which is `the namenode and resourcemanager container disappeared`.

 Still pending to solve this problem.
 ### Result Comparison in one single computer but different number of datanode